MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Type:^ **^Forest^** ^-^ ^Danger:^ **^Very^ ^High^** ^-^ ^Terrain:^ **^Difficult^**

-The Upper Mooren River Run is a long, fast-moving river that stretches over 600 miles from the northern tip of the [Alabaster Peninsula](alabaster-sierras) to the city of [Drynna](drynna) on the west bank of [Mooren Lake](mooren-lake).
+The [Upper Mooren River Run](upper-mooren-river-run) is a long, fast-moving river that stretches over 600 miles from the northern tip of the [Alabaster Peninsula](alabaster-sierras) to the city of [Drynna](drynna) on the west bank of [Mooren Lake](mooren-lake).

 ##### Dangers
 As an important source of fresh water, the Mooren River Run is also an important source of food for many of the beasts and monstrosities that call the forest home.

 ##### Environment
-In the spring, snowmelt from the [Alabaster Sierras](alabaster-sierra-range) cause the river to swell and the already fast-moving river becomes a torrent.
+In the spring, snowmelt from the [[Alabaster Sierras](alabaster-sierra-range)](alabaster-sierra-range) cause the river to swell and the already fast-moving river becomes a torrent.

 In the winter, the **frigid water** rarely freezes over due to the strong current, but when it does, the ice is thin and dangerous to walk on.

 ##### Foraging
 ^Food:^ **^Abundant^** ^-^ ^Water:^ **^Abundant^**

-The cold, crystal clear Mooren River Run is an important source of fresh water for the entire region and is home to various species of freshwater fish.
+The cold, crystal clear [Mooren River Run](upper-mooren-river-run) is an important source of fresh water for the entire region and is home to various species of freshwater fish.

 ##### Travel
 While the river is navigable by canoe or kayak, the trip is dangerous with numerous rapids and falls.
 Few are willing to brave the river and forest to save a few days.